Code-Institute-Submissions/oldhouse-newhome/README.md

 4. **Cards** The [Bootstrap](https://getbootstrap.com/docs/4.3/components/card/) card component is used in both the kitchen and favourites sections, neatly presenting information to users.

-5. **Modals** [Bootstrap]( https://getbootstrap.com/docs/4.3/components/modal/) modals allow users view kitchen reviews without having to scroll or leave the page.
+5. **Modals** [Bootstrap]( https://getbootstrap.com/docs/4.3/components/modal/) modals allow users view kitchen product reviews without having to scroll or leave the page.

-6. **Progress** The [Bootstrap](https://getbootstrap.com/docs/4.3/components/progress/) progress component allows review information to be represented graphically in modals.
+6. **Progress** The [Bootstrap](https://getbootstrap.com/docs/4.3/components/progress/) progress component allows kitchen product review information to be represented graphically in the modals.

 7. **Form** A [Bootstrap](https://getbootstrap.com/docs/4.3/components/forms/) form allows users send queries directly to the homeowner.